I am a writer, a photographer, a traveler, and I play the ukulele.

 While working with a Vashon Island based tour company on their content and social media plan, I went to Antarctica.
 I get seasick and I don’t like boats, but this… I was changed.

-In 2008, (I THINK it was 2008) I spoke about travel blogging at the mega media conference SxSW.
+In 2009, I spoke about travel blogging at the mega media conference SxSW.
 This stuff’s everywhere now, and I’m not a “I got here first” competitor, but, heh, I got here first: I started blogging in 1997.
 I’ve done a bunch of speaking gigs since them, but I started with the big dogs.
 It.
 Was.
 Terrifying.

 I’ve worked on guidebooks for Thomas Cook (Hawaii, British Columbia) and while I know I did good work, I never want to do it again.
 Guidebook writers are a special creature and I’m not one of them.

 Because I love good writing and words used well, I really enjoy teaching people how to use the (sometimes) technical tools to get that stuff out into the world.
-I’ve been teaching at conferences for about seven years now and while I love to talk about what I do, I prefer to teach others how to do it.
+I’ve been speaking at conferences for a few years now and while I love to talk about what I do, I prefer to teach others how to do it.
 I got an email recently from a student I taught three years ago; he wanted me to see his work.
 I love that.

 The educational, diplomatic, political, and historical nature of traveling drives me.
 I do not think you can be out in the world without questioning your prejudices, challenging your mind (and sometimes your body), and returning with a bright world view.
 For me, travel brings you to that magical scene in the Wizard of Oz over and over and over again when Dorothy awakens and the world is in color.